Heramb-Acharya/Pull-Request---Guidewire/README.md

 **Claim-to-active-user ratio**: On a genuine disruption day, the ratio of claims to registered active workers in a zone follows historical patterns for that zone.
 A sudden spike where 90%+ of zone workers file simultaneously is a statistical outlier that gets flagged immediately.

-**Velocity consistency**: Real workers in a flood zone show irregular, low-speed movement.
+**Velocity consistency**: Real workers in a disrupted zone show irregular, low-speed movement consistent with the disruption type.
 Spoofed actors tend to show perfectly static GPS or movement that lacks the micro-jitter of genuine handheld device use outdoors.

 **Device diversity check**: A coordinated ring often uses similar spoofing software, producing recognisable device_risk signatures and similar accelerometer fingerprints across many devices at the same time.